operator-framework/java-operator-sdk/docs/documentation/patterns-best-practices.md

 configure automatic retries for your `Reconciler` is due to the fact that errors occur quite often due to the distributed nature of Kubernetes: transient network errors can be easily dealt with by automatic retries.
-Similarly, resources can be modified by different actors at the same time so it's not unheard of to get conflicts when working with Kubernetes resources.
+Similarly, resources can be modified by different actors at the same time, so it's not unheard of to get conflicts when working with Kubernetes resources.
 Such conflicts can usually be quite naturally resolved by reconciling the resource again.
 If it's done automatically, the whole process can be completely transparent.